-Select the Add noise integration check box if you want to include an integrator in noise source e(t).
+Select Add noise integration if you want to include an integrator in noise source e(t).
 This selection changes an AR model into an ARI model () and an ARMA model into an ARIMA model ().

 In the Name field, edit the name of the model or keep the default.
-The name of the model should be unique in the Model Board.
+The name of the model must be unique in the Model Board.

 In the Initial state list, specify how you want the algorithm to treat initial states.
 For more information about the available options, see Specifying Initial States for Iterative Estimation Algorithms.

-If you get an inaccurate fit, try setting a specific method for handling initial states rather than choosing it automatically.
+If you get an inaccurate fit, try setting a specific method for handling initial states rather than specifying automatic selection.